 E-safety is a very important issue, with most of us having access to electronic devices and the internet.
-We must always make sure that we behave safely and knowledgeably when we access the internet from these devices.
+It is important that we empower children to behave safely and knowledgeably when we access the internet from these devices.

-To learn more about the games and apps your children are using, the following website coverss thousands, which include advice and reviews from other parents.
+To learn more about the games and apps your children are using, the following website offers advice and reviews about their suitability, including advice and reviews from other parents.

 If you would like any support or advice on setting up parental control on your devices, the NSPCC and o2 have teamed up to support parents with this.
-You can either pop into an o2 store (you do not need to be an o2 customer) or visit http://www.o2.co.uk/help/nspcc
+Please visit http://www.o2.co.uk/help/nspcc

 For a child friendly search engine, try www.swiggle.org.uk It is a safe and secure search engine created by SWGfL.

-The DFE have recently published further guidance on how to ensure we embed teaching online safety and harms within a whole school approach.
+The DFE have published guidance on how to ensure we embed teaching online safety within a whole school approach.
 We aim to equip our pupils with the knowledge needed to make the best use of the internet and technology in a safe and respectful way, whilst having an awareness of the risks associated with online use.
-We will continue to teach what positive, healthy and respectful relationships are both online and offline, making links with our School Values.
-We will also continue to deliver the effects of online actions and know how to recognise acceptable and unacceptable behaviours.
-This leads back to our knowledge of where to go for help and support when children have concerns about content or contact.
+We will continue to teach what positive, healthy and respectful relationships look like both online and offline, making links with our School Values.
+We will also continue to deliver awareness of the effects of our online actions and know how to recognise acceptable and unacceptable behaviours.
+This underpins our regular reinforcement of where to go for help and support when children have concerns about content or contact.

-For further information on the updated guidance, see the following website:
+For further information on the updated guidance, please follow the link below:

 Channel 4 News reported on children as young as nine being groomed and bombarded with sexually explicated messages on the popular social media app Musical.ly.